Strategic Plan for 2017–2021

 - Develop a Strategic Plan Final Draft for consideration by College governance bodies on the following dates:

-- Monday, April 17: Faculty Council discusses and votes on the final draft.
-If approved …
+- Monday, April 17: Faculty Council discusses and votes unanimously to approve the final draft.

-- Tuesday, April 18: The President, in consultation with the Cabinet, reviews the Faculty Council-approved final draft and deliberates.
-If approved …
+- Tuesday, April 18: The President, in consultation with the Cabinet, reviews and approves the Faculty Council-approved final draft.

 - Tuesday, May 9: The Executive Committee of the Board presents the final draft to the full Board at its Annual Meeting.
-If the Resolution for approval is passed …
+The resolution for approval passes unanimously.

 - July 1, 2017: The Institutional Strategic Plan for 2017 – 2021 goes into effect.